MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-The logo of AfterWords was generated by [deepai](https://deepai.org/machine-learning-model/text2img) to fit the shorts deadlines and would look like the following logo:
+The logo of AfterWords was generated by [deepai](https://deepai.org/machine-learning-model/text2img) to fit the short deadlines and would look like the following logo:

 <img alt="Logo AfterWords" src="./img/logoAfterWords.png" width="200px">